areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

     * Designers likely to feel hobbled
     * Developers likely to be unsure what they need to implement
 * Spread the knowledge of accessibility across as many team members as possible -- this will prevent bottlenecks
+    * Build a common understanding of accessibility inside your project team
+    * Make sure minimum standards aren't written down and filed away

 ## Get to know your project

 * Know your users
 * Spend more time in the design phase
-    * Play out use cases
+    * Play out use cases and user personas (and personas of users with disabilities)
     * Identify project elements and associated requirements/challenges
     * Identify sweet spot to begin implementing UI, which is especially sensitive to accessibility issues
 * Spend time on process